Stokes Twins

-Alan Chen Stokes and Alex Chen Stokes (born November 23, 1996), commonly known as the Stokes Twins, are American twins and influencers known for their YouTube and TikTok accounts.
+Alan and Alex Chen Stokes (born November 23, 1996), commonly known as the Stokes Twins, are American twins and influencers known for their YouTube and TikTok accounts.
 They began making videos separately and then combined their following into a shared twins account.

-In Forbes’ 2025 Top Creators list the Stokes Twins ranked #19, with the magazine estimating their 12-month earnings at roughly $20 million.
+The Stokes Twins were named in Forbes' 2024, 2025, and 2026 Top Creators lists, ranking #5, #19, and #18 in each year respectively.
 They were also named to the 2025 TIME100 Creators list, which profiles the 100 most influential figures on the internet.

 Early life and education

 Alan and Alex were born in Shenyang and spent their childhood between Liaoning and Knoxville, Tennessee.
 They have described their maternal grandfather—who helped raise them during summers in China—as a major influence on their work ethic and philanthropic outlook.

 The brothers enrolled in pre-medical studies at a California community college but left in 2016 to pursue social media full-time.
 For roughly eighteen months they lived in their car, showered at public gyms, and uploaded 6-second sketches to Instagram before pivoting to YouTube.